On Glimm's Theorem for almost Hausdorff G-spaces

+\boldmath \centerline{ \bfseries{On Glimm's Theorem for locally quasi-compact}} \centerline{ \bfseries almost Hausdorff $G$-spaces} \unboldmath \centerline{ Oliver Ungermann} \centerline{ July 2016} \parbox{110mm} { \textbf{Abstract.} We establish a characterization of the well-behaved orbits of a totally Baire $G$-space of a hereditary Lindel\"of locally compact group under a mild assumption of Hausdorffness.
+Then we give a reformulation of Glimm's theorem generalizing the assertion from second countable to hereditary Lindel\"of locally compact groups acting on second countable spaces.
+Next we show that almost Hausdorff $G$-spaces of compact groups are almost proper and hence regular.
+Finally we recall some applications of these results in harmonic analysis.\ lies in $L\mdot x\cap U$, which completes the proof. \end{enumerate} \end{proof}

 We shall give a further explanation of condition \textit{2}: For any open subset $V$ of $X$ and any $e$-\nb\ $N$ of $G$ there is an open subset $U$ of $V$ such that $N\mdot x\cap U=G\mdot x\cap U$ for every $x\in U$.
 In Glimm's own words: $N$ acts locally as transitive as $G$ does.
-One should think of $U$ as a prolate open subset which is transversal to the orbits passing through $V$ and whose width becomes arbitrarily small as $N$ shrinks to $\{e\}$.
-The orbit picture in $U$ is similar to that close to a slice through a principal point (of a proper $G$-space).\\\\ Now we present a reformulation of Glimm's theorem characterizing nice behaviour of $G$-spaces, see Theorem~1 of~\cite{Glimm1}.
-In contrast to the original proof we shall avoid measure theoretical arguments involving the Borel structure of the orbit space $X/G$ and quasi-invariant ergodic measures on $X$.
+One should think of $U$ as a prolate open subset which is transversal to the orbits passing through $V$ and whose width becomes arbitrarily small as $N$ shrinks to $\{e\}$.\\\\ Now we present a reformulation of Glimm's theorem characterizing nice behaviour of $G$-spaces, see Theorem~1 of~\cite{Glimm1}.
+In contrast to the original proof we shall avoid measure theoretical arguments involving the Borel structure of the orbit space $G\setminus X$ and quasi-invariant ergodic measures on $X$.